yogevzipori/milestoneproject3/README.md

 ## Outstanding bugs / unfinished functionality
 - Deployed app does not work, runs into proxy request errors.
 - Removed log out button because it was causing state errors.
-- Created workouts are not added to the users that created them.
 - Wanted to add search functionality that filtered through workout names/tags.

 ## Credit